 As of December 31, 2022, there are 16,993 EMS providers in Washington state.
-Of that, 1 in 4 are reported by EMS agencies to be volunteers.
+Of those, 1 in 4 are volunteers, as reported by EMS agencies.
 Rural counties often struggle to maintain advanced EMS personnel and often rely more heavily on volunteers to staff their EMS agencies, creating disparities in access to care for rural residents.
 There are four levels of certified EMS providers, distinguished by the types of services they can provide: